rasshofer/autopilot/README.md

 ### GDAX account

 Besides Coinbase you’re also able to buy coins using GDAX.
-In order to use Coinvestor with GDAX, you need to create a new API key for your GDAX account.
+In order to use Autopilot with GDAX, you need to create a new API key for your GDAX account.
 To do so, head over to [https://www.gdax.com/settings/api](https://www.gdax.com/settings/api) and create a new key.
-Coinvestor needs the following permissions in order to perform buys for you.
+Autopilot needs the following permissions in order to perform buys for you.

 - `View`
 - `Trade`